 Any leaves showing the signs of a heavy infestation need to be removed.
 Put the leaves into a plastic bag with a good seal, then dispose of the bag.
 If a houseplant or an entire plant becomes infested, throwing out the plant is the best course of action since this will prevent the infestation from spreading to other plants.

-The best options to prevent spider mites naturally include:
+The best options to prevent spider mites on plants naturally include:

 - Apply Trifecta Crop Control as a preventative

 - Quarantine new plants

 By applying Trifecta Crop Control as a preventative, you can ensure you never have to deal with a nasty spider mite infestation.
 Apply as follows or click here to view and/or download our Application Guidelines.

 - .5oz per gallon applied once per week during veg

 - 1oz per gallon applied once per week during flower up to 2 weeks before harvest for cannabis plants.
 Crop Control can be applied up to the day of harvest for fruits and vegetables.
 Please wash your produce before consuming to remove any residual product.

 Always be sure to quarantine new plants.
 Spider mites are so small and could go unnoticed even with a quick inspection.
 If introducing new plants, be sure to keep them isolated for at least 2 weeks.

 Beneficial bugs such as the minute pirate bug, ladybug, assassin bug, green lacewing will help ensure spider mites don’t become an issue during flower.
 Be sure to make sure your growing conditions match with the spider mite predator’s optimal conditions.